IATA-Cargo/ONE-Record/working_draft/API/docs/subscriptions.md

 If the subscriber created subscription information for the provided parameters, the response body includes the following elements:
 Otherwise, a `404 Not Found` Error must be returned.

+## Example A4
+If parameter is missing, or combination is not allowed, topic is not supported "Server does not support requested Logistics Object Type"

 ```
 Request header: